What To Take For Hiking? Just Your Sense of Adventure (and These Essentials)!

 weather check

 Summers in Colorado often bring afternoon rain and lightning storms.
 Winters are filled with sun but also fast and furious windstorms.
 Pack extra layers accordingly.
-ALWAYS CHECK THE WEATHER BEFORE YOU HIKE.
+Your hiking essentials checklist should always include checking the weather before hiking.

 Duct Tape